Convective boundary mixing in main-sequence stars: theory and empirical constraints: 3D Hydrodynamical Perspectives of Convective Boundary Mixing

 Unfortunately, studies aimed at understanding convective penetration have found inconsistent or contradictory results regarding how penetration depends on e.g., $\mS$ or $\Ri$.
 Early studies \citep{hurlburt_etal_1994,singh_etal_1995} suggested that penetration and $\mS_{\rm struct}$ were linked at low values of $\mS_{\rm struct}$ (a regime that produces a dynamical $\mS_{\rm dyn}$ which is not relevant for core convection, see \citet{couston_etal_2017}), but later studies \citep{brummell_etal_2002,rogers_glatzmaier_2005} found no link between $\mS_{\rm struct}$ and convective penetration.
 However, many simulations have found that penetration lengths can depend on the magnitude of energy fluxes \cite{singh_etal_1998,kapyla_etal_2007,tian_etal_2009,hotta2017,kapyla2019}.

 Robust evidence of convective penetration in numerical simulations was observed by \citet{anders_etal_2022a} in 3D Cartesian and \citet{baraffe_etal_2023} in 2D spherical simulations.
-The dynamics of penetrative convection are shown in the top two panels of Fig.~\ref{fig:hydro_penetration}.
-The thermal structure of a convective region with a penetration region is shown in the bottom left panel of Fig.~\ref{fig:hydro_penetration}.
-The extent of the penetration region scales strongly with the penetration parameter $\mathcal{P}$, as shown in the bottom right panel of Fig.~\ref{fig:hydro_penetration}.
+The dynamics of penetrative convection are shown in the top two panels of Figure~\ref{fig:hydro_penetration}.
+The thermal structure of a convective region with a penetration region is shown in the bottom left panel of Figure~\ref{fig:hydro_penetration}.
+The extent of the penetration region scales strongly with the penetration parameter $\mathcal{P}$, as shown in the bottom right panel of Figure~\ref{fig:hydro_penetration}.

 Convective penetration occurs in the stationary state, so Eqn.~\ref{eqn:therm_integral_template} becomes

 This can be rearranged into the integral constraint of \citet{roxburgh_1989,roxburgh_1978,roxburgh_1992},